Tanmayishacker/GFS/README.md

 ### Overview
 - Clone of git written in c++.
-- Supported Platform: Windows with vcpkg.
+- Supported Platform: Windows with Vcpkg.
-- (Not Ready) Cross Platform building capabilities
+- Cross Platform building capabilities (Currently only "Debug-64")

 ### Features
 - Cat-file with "-p" command